TMitch: Fileless malware attacks remotely at ATM

 Who is behind the attacks?

 “The attackers may still be active.
 But don't panic!
 Combating these types of attacks requires a specific skill set from the security professional who secured the target organization.
 Successfully hacking and exfiltrating data from a network can only be accomplished with common and legitimate tools.
 After the attack, criminals can clean up all data that could lead to their detection without leaving any traces.
-To address these issues, forensics resulting from memory are critical for analyzing malware and its operations.
-And as our case proves, a carefully directed incident response can help solve even the most 'perfect' digital crime," said Sergey Golovanov, Principal Security Researcher of Kaspersky Lab.
+To address these issues, forensic evidence derived from memory is critical to malware and its functions.
+And as our case shows, a carefully crafted case study can help solve even the most "perfect" digital crime, δήλωσε ο Sergey Golovanov, Principal Researcher of Kaspersky Lab.

 Technical details and compromise indicators are also provided to service customers Kaspersky Intelligence Services.